LIFEHUBBER

 AI Radar

-OpenAI's goblin story sounds like a meme, but the useful lesson is simple: AI models can pick up strange habits when training rewards, personality settings, and feedback loops make certain patterns more likely.
+OpenAI's goblin story sounds like a meme, but it points to a plain product lesson: AI models can pick up strange habits when training rewards, personality settings, and feedback loops make certain patterns more likely.

 Main idea